hwdsl2/docker-litellm/README.md

 ## Using a reverse proxy

-For internet-facing deployments, you may want to put a reverse proxy in front of the LiteLLM proxy to handle HTTPS termination.
-The proxy works without HTTPS on a local or trusted network, but HTTPS is recommended when the API endpoint is exposed to the internet.
+For internet-facing deployments, place a reverse proxy in front of LiteLLM to handle HTTPS termination.
+The server works without HTTPS on a local or trusted network, but HTTPS is recommended when the API endpoint is exposed to the internet.

 Use one of the following addresses to reach the LiteLLM container from your reverse proxy:

 - **`litellm:4000`** — if your reverse proxy runs as a container in the **same Docker network** as LiteLLM (e.g. defined in the same `docker-compose.yml`).
-Docker resolves the container name automatically.
 - **`127.0.0.1:4000`** — if your reverse proxy runs **on the host** and port `4000` is published (the default `docker-compose.yml` publishes it).

 **Example with [Caddy](https://caddyserver.com/docs/) ([Docker image](https://hub.docker.com/_/caddy))** (automatic TLS via Let's Encrypt, reverse proxy in the same Docker network):